wp-plugins/woocommerce-checkout-manager/readme.txt

 6. <strong>Display payment method</strong> used on Order Summary, Receipt and Order Details (back-end) so that you can view it later under “Additional information” or "Whatever name you choose!"

 7. Insert Up to two (2) Notices on checkout page.
-Positions are:
+Positions are:<br>
 <strong>- Before Customer Address Fields </strong><br>
 <strong>- Before Order Summary</strong><br>